IKEA: Catalogue

 IKEA used to publish an annual catalogue, first published in Swedish in 1951.
-It is considered to be the main marketing tool of the company, consuming 70% of its annual marketing budget.
-The catalogue is distributed both in stores and by mail, with most of it being produced by IKEA Communications AB in IKEA's hometown of Älmhult, Sweden.
+It was considered to be the main marketing tool of the company, consuming 70% of its annual marketing budget.
+The catalogue was distributed both in stores and by mail, with most of it produced by IKEA Communications AB in IKEA's hometown of Älmhult, Sweden.
 At its peak in 2016, 200 million copies of the catalogue were distributed in 32 languages to more than 50 markets.
-In December 2020, IKEA announced that they would cease publication of both the print and digital versions of the catalogue, with the 2021 edition (released in 2020) being the final edition.
+In December 2020, IKEA announced that it would cease publication of both the print and digital versions of the catalogue, with the 2021 edition (released in 2020) being the final edition.